Chimplement/nettena/README.md

 # Nettena
 Nettena is a small network sniffer which logs all network traffic coming in to or out of you computer.
 ## Features
 By default Nettena will log all incoming and outgoing packets on the stdout, including the source and destination ip addresses.
+Nettena will log the content of the packet as a hexdump.
+In the hexdump multiple lines of all zeros will be condensed into a single `*`.
+The hexdump can also be disabled with the `-h` flag.

-Nettena comes with a couple useful options like only showing traffic from or to certain addresses, or limiting the amount of output lines per packet.
+Nettena also comes with a couple more useful options like only showing traffic from or to certain addresses, or limiting the amount of output lines per packet.
 For a list of all options run:
 ```bash
 ./nettena -?
 ```

-Nettena will log the content of the packet as a hexdump.
-In the hexdump multiple lines of all zeros will be condensed into a single `*`.
-The hexdump can also be disabled with the `-h` flag.

 ## Using
 Nettena will work without providing any additional arguments like this: